rdehuyss/devoxx-demo-rpi/README.md

-# JavaZone Hands-On Lab
+# Devoxx Hands-On Lab
+## Batch Processing at Scale: a hands-on JobRunr workshop with experiments on Raspberry Pi

 ### Overview

-This workshop will give you an intro to JobRunr and we will be:
+This workshop will give you an intro to JobRunr and Java on the RPi and we will be:

 0. Configuring JobRunr with Spring Boot
 1. Enqueueing a Job with JobRunr